VKwongData/Duolingo/README.md

 <li><b>Timestamp Dimension:</b> The Formula Tool was used to convert the timestamps from a UNIX timestamp to a DateTime data type.</li>
 </ul>

-Lastly, below is the part of the workflow that created the two fact tables for the project:
+Lastly, below is the part of the workflow that created the two fact tables for the class project:

 ![Picture11](https://user-images.githubusercontent.com/94913441/181413557-b6e4d140-8132-4b36-8d37-290165a3bdd1.png)